 Privacy Impact Assessments

 Privacy Impact Assessments (PIAs) are required by Section 208 of the E-Government Act for all Federal government agencies that develop or procure new technology(e.g. an electronic database) involving the collection, maintenance or dissemination of personally identifiable information or that make substantial changes to existing technology for managing information in identifiable form.
 The Office of Management and Budget (OMB) ensures that PIAs necessitated under the E-Government Act are completed by requiring them as part of the annual budget process.

 A PIA is an analysis of how personally identifiable information is collected, stored, protected, shared and managed.
-“Personally identifiable information” (PII) is defined as information in a system or online collection that directly or indirectly identifies an individual whether the individual is a U.S. Citizen, Legal Permanent Resident, or a visitor to the U.S. Please refer to the NOAA PIA Guidance and template for basic instructions, as well as additional DOC guidance for new questions in the 2015 PIA template.
-Please contact Mark Graff, NOAA OCIO Privacy Coordinator, (301) 628-5658, or Mark.Graff@noaa.gov foradditional guidance.
+“Personally identifiable information” (PII) is defined as information in a system or online collection that directly or indirectly identifies an individual whether the individual is a U.S. Citizen, Legal Permanent Resident, or a visitor to the U.S. Please refer to the NOAA PIA Guidance and template offsite link for basic instructions, as well as additional DOC guidance for new questions in the 2015 PIA template.
+Please contact Mark Graff, NOAA OCIO Privacy Coordinator, (301) 628-5658, or Mark.Graff@noaa.gov for additional guidance.
 OMB's Guidance for Implementing Section 208 also provides background information.
 NOTE: Please do not convert the PIA document to pdf, so that reviewers may edit and comment easily.

 Privacy Act System of Record Notices (SORNs)

 - Mark Graff, email@example.com, NOAA Privacy Officer, FOIA Officer/Bureau Chief Privacy Officer (BCPO)

 - Chi Y. Kang, Chi.Y.Kang@noaa.gov, Deputy Director for Operations of Cyber Security Division